Long Expressive Memory for Sequence Modeling: Discussion

 \section{Discussion}

-The design of a gradient-based model for processing sequential data that can mitigate the exploding and vanishing gradients problem to learn tasks with long-term dependencies while retaining the ability to learn complicated sequential input-output maps is very challenging \citep{nnRNN}.
-In this paper, we have proposed \emph{Long Expressive Memory} (LEM), a novel recurrent architecture, based on a suitable time-discretization of a specific multiscale system of ODEs \eqref{eq:ode}.
+The design of a gradient-based model for processing sequential data that can learn tasks with long-term dependencies while retaining the ability to learn complicated sequential input-output maps is very challenging.
+In this paper, we have proposed \emph{Long Expressive Memory} (LEM), a novel recurrent architecture, with a suitable time-discretization of a specific multiscale system of ODEs \eqref{eq:ode} serving as the circuit to the model.
 By a combination of theoretical arguments and extensive empirical evaluations on a diverse set of learning tasks, we demonstrate that LEM is able to learn long-term dependencies while retaining sufficient expressivity for efficiently solving realistic learning tasks.